anon8898/pyspark_exercises/finance/README.md

 ## Questions

+**Question One**

-**Q1. put the data into a dataframe where the schema for the columns is string, date, float, string**
+Put the data into a dataframe where the schema for the columns is string, date, float, string**

 *potential format*
 ```